Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 An application for the endorsement of a plan believed not to require approval under the Subdivision Control Law.
 A Form A or Approval Not Required (ANR) plan divides land into house lots when the lots have frontage on an existing street.

 The Planning Board has 21 days after the submission of a Form A plan to approve the application.
-Therefore, the best time to submit a Form A application would be the Wednesday before the next scheduled Planning Board meeting.
+Therefore, the best time to submit a Form A application would be the Tuesday prior to 4pm before the next scheduled Planning Board meeting.

 Landfill permits cost $25.00.
 We accept Cash, Check, Discover and Master Card.

 Landfill permits may be purchased at the Middleborough DPW 65 Sachem Street.
 Monday - Friday 7:00 a.m. - 3:30 p.m.

 The address of the Middleborugh Landfill is 207 Plympton Street, Middleborough MA

 Monday through Friday8:45 a.m. until 5 p.m.

 View our Marriage License page for more information.

 View our Obtaining a Dog License page for more information.

 The record of your birth would only be in this office if your parents were living in Middleborough at the time of your birth or you were born in Middleborough.